-After lunch, you can quickly enjoy the attractions around the Merdeka square.
+After lunch, you can quickly enjoy the attractions around Merdeka Square.

-There is for instance the Sultan Abdul Samad Building that once used to house the British colonial administration and is today one of Kuala Lumpur’s important landmarks.
+There is for instance the Sultan Abdul Samad Building which once used to house the British colonial administration and is today one of Kuala Lumpur’s important landmarks.

-Turning into the Leboh Pasar Besar street at the corner, you’ll spot the Jamek Mosque.
+Turning into the Leboh Pasar Besar Street at the corner, you’ll spot the Jamek Mosque.
 I had to cover myself with a heavy cloak and put on a huge hood.
 Still, since I’m a woman, I was not allowed inside the mosque.
-You can take the best picture from the HSBC bank on Jalan Benteng.
+You can take the best picture from the HSBC bank in Jalan Benteng.

-Back to the Merdeka Square’s southern tip where you’ll find the Kuala Lumpur City Gallery.
+Back to Merdeka Square’s southern tip where you’ll find the Kuala Lumpur City Gallery.

 At the entrance is the I❤KL-sculpture.
 And since no visit is complete without a picture…here is ours.

 Just like Singapore, also Kuala Lumpur is an Asian melting pot.
 Each of the predominant ethnicities has its own house of worship.

 Therefore, within walking distance, you can visit a Buddhist as well as a Hindu temple – and I’ve already introduced you to one of the city’s most essential Mosques above.